Plugily-Projects/plugily-projects.github.io/docs/murdermystery/support/faq.md

 * Modifies armorstands that are used for the arena
 * **Might not be compatible with other minigames \(game behavior may broke\)**

-:::caution
+:::warning
  **Using Murder Mystery you accept GPLv3 license and limitations of liability that Murder Mystery can cause, please become acquainted with following warnings before using Murder Mystery on a production server.**
 :::

 ## Supported versions of Murder Mystery

-Supported versions are currently 1.11-1.16.X.
+Supported versions are currently 1.8.8-1.17.1

 If your plugin doesn't startup and you don't have this version you're receiving this message:

 ```text
   _   _           _                                                    _                _